ModelEarth/io/charts/react/README.md

 ## Quick Steps

-Run these in the useeio-widgets folder rather than the parent webroot: npm ci (clean install) is similar to npm install, but doesn't modify the package-lock.json.
+Run these in the useeio-widgets folder rather than the parent webroot. [from wiki](https://github.com/USEPA/useeio-widgets/wiki/Build) npm ci (clean install) is similar to `npm install`, but doesn't modify the package-lock.json.

 	npm ci
-	npm run server

 Copy json files from [io repo](https://github.com/ModelEarth/io/tree/main/build/api) and place in useeio-widgets/build/api.
 (More info below)
 Or copy from [OpenFootprint/impacts](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020)